bkzk/minja/README.md

 - test email security policies and SMTP session
-- learn about SMTP protocol and email authentication mechanism like SPF and DKIM
+- learn about SMTP protocol and email authentication mechanisms like SPF and DKIM
 - diagnostic SMTP
 - investigate vulnerabilities
 - analyze messages